adrlopez/HackerNewsUI/README.md

 * Install Node JS latest version and Visual Studio Code or desired IDE.
 * Execute 'npm i @angular/cli' in a terminal for installing Angular.
 * Clone and open the repo in Visual Studio Code
-* Open up a new terminal in VSCode, and run 'ng serve'
+* Open up a new terminal in Visual Studio Code, and run 'ng serve'
 * Open up http://localhost:4200/ in a browser

 ## Usage